History of the Ming dynasty: Reigns of the late 15th and 16th centuries

-Grand Secretary Yang Tinghe successfully advocated for the next emperor to be Zhu Houcong, the cousin of the Zhengde Emperor.
-Zhu Houcong adopted the era name "Jiajing" for his reign, which lasted from 1521 to 1567.
+Grand Secretary Yang Tinghe, who headed the government at the time when the Zhengde Emperor died, successfully advocated for his cousin Zhu Houcong to succeed to the throne.
+Zhu Houcong took the reign title "Jiajing", and his reign lasted from 1521 to 1567.
 Yang Tinghe worked to limit the power of the eunuchs, reclaim properties that had been distributed by the previous emperor, and remove thousands of his supporters.
-However, in March 1524, the emperor forced Yang Tinghe to resign from his position.
-Later that same year, in June, the emperor ordered the arrest and flogging of over 200 scholar-officials who had pleaded with him not to command imperial worship for his deceased father (who was not an emperor).
+However, in March 1524, the Emperor forced Yang Tinghe to resign from his position.
+Later that same year, in June, the Emperor ordered the arrest and flogging of over 200 scholar-officials who had objected to his demand for imperial worship for his deceased father, who had not been an emperor.
 This brutal punishment resulted in the death of 17 officials, while the others who survived were dismissed and exiled.
-In 1528, 69-year-old Yang Tinghe was sentenced to death, but the emperor showed mercy and reduced his punishment to degradation.
-From that point on, the emperor ruled with absolute power, and officials were able to maintain their positions as long as they unquestioningly fulfilled his every desire.
-He quickly became one of the most disliked figures among the dynasty's emperors.
+In 1528, the 69-year-old Yang Tinghe was sentenced to death, but the Jiajing Emperor commuted the sentence to degradation.
+From that point on, the Emperor ruled with absolute power, and officials were able to maintain their positions as long as they unquestioningly fulfilled his every desire.
+He quickly became one of the most unpopular emperors of the dynasty.
 Many of his failures as a ruler can be attributed to his strong belief in magic and Taoism.
 By the 1530s, he had begun to distance himself from the daily affairs of the state, instead focusing on finding ways to prolong his life and enhance his sexual prowess.
 For example, he believed that having intercourse with a fourteen-year-old virgin would contribute to this goal, and thus he ordered nearly a thousand young girls to be brought to the palace.
 At the beginning of his son's reign, the Longqing Emperor, reforms were implemented in order to strengthen the state, including measures to combat corruption, limit the power of eunuchs, and lift the ban on foreign trade.
-Despite a promising start, the emperor eventually neglected his governmental duties and indulged in lavish palace entertainments.
+Despite a promising start, the Emperor eventually neglected his governmental duties and indulged in lavish palace entertainments.